richiemikke/celo-dao-tutorial/README.md

 };
 ```

-We use the `addMember()` and `removeMember` methods to add and remove members from our Dao, and then call the `getProposals()` function to update the proposals state variable.
+We use the `addMember()` and `removeMember` methods to add and remove members from our DAO, and then call the `getProposals()` function to update the proposals state variable.

 ```javascript
 const vote = async (_proposalId, _vote) => {